edoski/bostarter/docs/DB-PRJ-REPORT.md

-# at the end when site done see if u can remap server to serve from /php/public instead of /php for privacy of other files
+# try to see with docker if can serve on php files from php/public, while having everything work like public pages can still load php/config, php/actions, php/components, php/public/libs etc
-- ## specify it in httpd.conf and specify in phpstorm settings and correct a and form tag paths in php code
+- ## correct <\a> and <\form> tag paths in php code

+## move success redirect underneath each sp_invoke

 ## for admins implement /public/Logs.php which just fetches all logs from mongodb and renders them out on screen

 # see recent claude chat on abstracting reusable php components
 - ## create reusable components for cards like reward cards, see if more shared visual components, or if can turn standardise platform with new reusable components